soysoliscarlos/terraform-azurerm-ADDS/README.md

 # terraform-azurerm-ADDC

-Module to create a VM with Active Directory Domain Controller (AD DC)
+Terraform module to create a VM in Azure with Active Directory Domain Controller (AD DC)

 ## Create Resource Group, Virtual Network and VM AD DC with default vaules